 |William J. Bunker's annex is included in Patten's advertisement, around 1865. from the collection of the Museum of the City of New York|

 Under Patten's management the hotel continued to thrive.
-In 1864 he bought the property from Flowers and announced "The Proprietor...feels truly thankful for the liberal patronage received, and will continue his rates at $1.75 per day."
+In 1864 he bought the property from Flower and announced "The Proprietor...feels truly thankful for the liberal patronage received, and will continue his rates at $1.75 per day."
 Considering the upscale accommodations, the rates were extremely affordable, about $27.60 a night today.

 During the Civil War the Pacific Hotel was, according to Frank Leslie's Popular Monthly, "patronized largely by officers of the army and navy, and famous for the dinners which the officers gave to their fellow officers and friends."
 One such dinner got dangerously out of hand.